U.S. Marines Conduct FOD Walk

-U.S. Marines conduct a Foreign Object Debris (FOD) walk along the runway at Marine Corps Air Station Yuma, Ariz., June 7, 2021.
+U.S. Marine Corps Capt.
+Richard Hetrick, an aviation safety officer with Headquarters and Headquarters Squadron, oversees Marines conducting Foreign Object Debris (FOD) walk at Marine Corps Air Station Yuma, Ariz., June 7, 2021.
 A FOD walk is conducted routinely to make sure runways are clear from debris that may damage aircraft using it.
 (U.S. Marine Corps Photo by Lance Cpl Matthew Romonoyske-Bean)

 |Date Taken: